 Pros

-• Exterior lash points
+- Exterior lash points

-• Sturdy handles on all sides
+- Sturdy handles on all sides

-• Two small inner mesh zipper pockets
+- Two small inner mesh zipper pockets

-• Multi-functional carry strap
+- Multi-functional carry strap

-• Rugged construction
+- Rugged construction

 Cons

-• No exterior pockets
+- No exterior pockets

-• Bulky to store when empty
+- Bulky to store when empty

-• Hard to pack
+- Hard to pack

-However, We found it a pain to pack, especially when trying to cram in larger or bulky items.
+However, we found it a pain to pack, especially when trying to cram larger or bulky items in.
 That’s because the opening is just a narrow slit in the top of the bag and there are no wings that extend beyond the edges, which would offer a more wide-mouth opening.
 What’s more, stiff sides mean it’s unwieldy to manipulate and doesn’t stay open during loading and unloading.
 So we didn’t love it for most adventures.
 But when we were more concerned with protecting gear than having quick access to contents, the Panga stands out among the rest, like when planning a multi-day kayak trip or bringing photography gear out to the middle of a picturesque reservoir in Northern Utah.
 Because when you want to protect expensive gear, it’s the best choice.

-So while the Yeti Panga Dry Duffel may be overkill for most (it’s the most expensive duffel on this list and the least easy to use), for those on the hunt for a durable bag that guarantees gear and clothing will stay safe from the elements, it’s likely a god-send.
+So while the Yeti Panga Dry Duffel may be overkill for most (it’s the most expensive duffel on this list and the least easy to use), for those on the hunt for a durable bag that guarantees gear and clothing will stay safe from the elements, it’s likely a godsend.
 Bonus: They come in several colors and sizes (50L, 75L, 100L).

-CleverHiker Rating: 3.9/5.0
+CleverHiker Rating: 3.7/5.0

-Price: $350
+Price: $70

-Weight: 11 lb.
-3 oz.
+Weight: 1 lb.
+2 oz.

 Pros